 Wendy Poag is a Lake County recreation coordinator, responsible for environmental education and the restoration and management of 2,000 acres of public lands.
-She has been involved with the Florida Wildflower Foundation since 2008, when Lisa Roberts became FWF executive director.
-Lisa had met her years before, when she purchased her first Florida native wildflowers from Wendy, who ran a small native nursery on her property at the edge of Ocala National Forest in Altoona.
-Wendy quickly became an active FWF Research Committee member.
+She has been involved with the Florida Wildflower Foundation since 2008, and became an active FWF Research Committee member.
 Over the years, she has helped forge a close working relationship between FWF and Lake County, which recently dedicated several acres at PEAR Park, Leesburg, for an FWF weed seed control research project.
 Wendy leads other Lake County employees and project volunteers in doing quarterly evaluations of the wildflower research plots.
 Research results are expected in 2022.
 In 2012, Wendy received an FWF Merit Award for her work on behalf of Florida’s native wildflowers.

 Tell us a little about yourself: Where are you from?